Dicklesworthstone/llm_introspection_compression_and_metacognition/README.md

-# Toward Real-Time Introspective Compression for Transformers
+# Real-Time Introspective Compression for Transformers

 **By Jeffrey Emanuel (and various collaborators of the electronic persuasion)**